Richard Crosbie: Property

-The house on Cumberland Street was eventually re-assigned back to Crosbie on 1 October 1790, including "several goods and articles of household furniture".
+The house on Cumberland Street was eventually reassigned back to Crosbie on 1 October 1790, including "several goods and articles of household furniture".
 It is not known why the house changed hands so often.
 At some point prior to May 1827, a fire broke out at Crosbie's home on Cumberland Street destroying a number of original deeds relating to the leases and documents concerning the house.
 Prior to his death in 1824, Crosbie had arranged that the house be put into the name of his daughter Mary, which came to pass in a Deed of Assignment dated 30 May 1827, with the "consent, approbation and acquiescence" of her brother Edward.